Home arrow Destinations arrow Africa & Madagascar arrow Madagascar arrow Madagascar Travel Guide

 Mobile phone coverage and WiFi

 Arrange international roaming for your mobile phone before you leave and remember to take along a charger.
-There is reception in urban areas but not at all the parks.
-However, our guides know where to drive to in order to get reception near the parks when needed.
-Increasingly hotels are offering WiFi services and these are listed in the Madagascar Bradt Guide.
+There is reception in urban areas and increasingly, in remote rural locations.
+Our guides know where to drive to in order to get reception near the parks when needed.
+Increasingly hotels and lodges offer WiFi services, usually in their central reception areas only.

 Baggage Allowance

-Free baggage allowance on both Air Madagascar and Air France flights is:
+Free baggage allowance on Air Madagascar/Tsaradia domestic flights is:

 Always organise your packing so that you have essential items for the first 3 or 4 days in your hand luggage, as it sometimes go astray en route and may only arrive in Madagascar a few days later.